|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-The Amazon Elastic Compute Cloud (Amazon EC2) Reserved Instances pricing model enables you to reserve capacity for your EC2 instances and lower your average instance cost.
-With Reserved Instances, you pay a low, one-time fee for the capacity reservation and then receive a significant discount on the hourly charge for your instances.
-When you want to use your reserved capacity, you launch an EC2 instance with the same configuration as the reserved capacity that you purchased.
-It does not matter how the instances are launched: you can launch them directly as On-Demand instances, through Auto Scaling, or you can use another process.
-Amazon Web Services (AWS) will automatically apply the discounted hourly rate that is associated with your capacity reservation.
-You are charged the discounted hourly rate for your EC2 instance for as long as you own the Reserved Instance.
+You can use Amazon Elastic Compute Cloud (Amazon EC2) Reserved Instances to pay a one-time fee to reserve capacity and receive a discount on your instance use compared to running On-Demand instances.
+The discounted usage price is locked for the duration of your contract, allowing you to predict compute costs over the term of the Reserved Instance.
+When you want to use the capacity you reserved, you launch an EC2 instance—the same way you launch an On-Demand instance—with the same configuration as the reserved capacity that you purchased.
+Amazon Web Services (AWS) will automatically apply the usage price that is associated with your capacity reservation.
+You are charged that usage price for your EC2 instance for as long as you own the Reserved Instance.

 For example, if you require a one-year, SUSE Linux, m1.medium Reserved Instance in the Singapore region, purchasing a one-year, Linux/UNIX, m1.medium Reserved Instance in the Singapore region will not give you the capacity reservation and pricing benefit.
 Both your Reserved Instance purchase and the instance you launch must specify the same SUSE Linux product platform.